Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks

 \section{Abstract}

 Glottal Closure Instants (GCIs) correspond to the temporal locations of significant excitation to the vocal tract occurring during the production of voiced speech.
-Detection of GCIs from speech signals is a well-studied problem given its importance in speech processing.
-Most of the existing approaches for GCI detection adopt a two-stage approach - (i) Transformation of speech signal into a representative signal where GCIs are localized better, (ii) extraction of GCIs using the representative signal obtained in first stage.
-The former stage is accomplished using signal processing techniques based on the principles of speech production and the latter with heuristic-algorithms such as dynamic programming and peak-picking.
+GCI detection from speech signals is a well-studied problem given its importance in speech processing.
+Most of the existing approaches for GCI detection adopt a two-stage approach (i) Transformation of speech signal into a representative signal where GCIs are localized better, (ii) extraction of GCIs using the representative signal obtained in first stage.
+The former stage is accomplished using signal processing techniques based on the principles of speech production and the latter with heuristic-algorithms such as dynamic-programming and peak-picking.
 These methods are thus task-specific and rely on the methods used for representative signal extraction.
 However in this paper, we formulate the GCI detection problem from a representation learning perspective where appropriate representation is implicitly learned from the raw-speech data samples.
-Specifically, GCI detection is cast as a supervised multi-task learning problem which is solved using a deep dilated convolutional neural network jointly optimizing a classification and regression cost.
-The learning capabilities of the proposed model is demonstrated with several experiments on standard datasets.
+Specifically, GCI detection is cast as a supervised multi-task learning problem solved using a deep convolutional neural network jointly optimizing a classification and regression cost.
+The learning capability is demonstrated with several experiments on standard datasets.
 The results compare well with the state-of- the-art algorithms while performing better in the case of presence of real-world non-stationary noise.